 Gushee deals with the biblical passages.
 But I do not think that it will be all that convincing, at least as a whole, for many that hold to the traditional understanding of Christian sexual ethics.
 I have read a number of complaints about Gushee rejecting scripture.
 That charge does not seem accurate.
 Gushee is putting forth an alternative reading of scripture to its historical interpretation.
 That alternative reading is not so different from the type of alternative reading that other scholars like NT Wright put forth on other issues.
 But Gushee does not shy away from the fact that he is advocating a different reading from the historic teaching of the church in some areas.
 And that does matter.

-I read a review of Preston Sprinkle’s People to Be Loved (the next book I will read in this series and one that presents a more traditional view) that said that progressive Christian biblical arguments were more well developed than traditional biblical arguments because traditional arguments have been assumed for most of Christian history.
+I read a review of Preston Sprinkle’s People to Be Loved (my review – I think this is the best of the against arguments) that said that progressive Christian biblical arguments were more well developed than traditional biblical arguments because traditional arguments have been assumed for most of Christian history.
 That seems right to me.
 Most serious scholars biblical do not think that Sodom passages are really about homosexuality as a modern understanding, but about oppression of the stranger and a lack of generosity.
 So Gushee and several other LGBT inclusive advocates have a fairly easy case with several of the biblical passages.
 But several passages have to be interpreted away as cultural constructions (in a similar way to Women must not speak in church for those that advocate Women as pastors.)